qiboteam/qibo-cloud-backends/doc/source/tutorials.rst

    c.add(gates.M(4))
    c.add(gates.M(5))

-We define the Hamiltonian, `obs`.
+We define the problem Hamiltonian of QAOA for MaxCut, `obs`.
 The `obs` has to be written according to the qubit mapping applied for circuit `c`.

 .. code-block:: python